Azure/azure-sdk-for-net/doc/LLC/LLC_Quickstart.md

 #### 1. Set the Swagger File

 Open autorest.md in your `Azure.<your-sdk-name>` project.
 In the input-file definition, replace the file path with your swagger link, for example: [WebPubSub swagger link](https://github.com/Azure/azure-rest-api-specs/blob/39c7d63c21b9a29efe3907d9b949d1c77b021907/specification/webpubsub/data-plane/WebPubSub/stable/2021-10-01/webpubsub.json).
-Update a namespace definition to set the namespace the generator will use when creating your types.
-Update the AAD token credential(For AAD token refer [this](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/template-LLC/Azure.Template.LLC/src/autorest.md#autorest-configuration) example) or Azure key credential(For Azure Key credential refer [this](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/webpubsub/Azure.Messaging.WebPubSub/src/autorest.md#swagger-sources) example).
+Update a namespace definition to set the namespace C# generator will use when creating your types.
+Update the AAD token credential(for AAD token refer [this](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/template-LLC/Azure.Template.LLC/src/autorest.md#autorest-configuration) example) or Azure key credential (for Azure Key credential refer [this](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/webpubsub/Azure.Messaging.WebPubSub/src/autorest.md#swagger-sources) example).
 Save your changes.

 Your `autorest.md` file should now look like: